 Add some “lighting.”
 Make some lamp posts by simply adding a gum drop to a cake pop stick.
 Instant lighting!
 What could be easier to do?
 They take all of one second!

 Add those Finishing Touches.
+The perfect gingerbread house has character.
 Add the look of freshly fallen snow by used a sugar duster to sprinkle the house with confectioner’s sugar.
 Use a piping tip to add icicles to the edge of the eaves.
 There are lots of ideas that can be used to give your house a special look.

 .Find a safe spot for the finished house.
-One of the funniest (and most frustrating) moments of our gingerbread making attempts was the year that our German Shepherd dog, Rusty, ate our whole Gingerbread house after it was perfectly finished and we went to bed.
+One of the funniest (and most frustrating) moments of our gingerbread making attempts was the year that our dog, Rusty, ate our whole Gingerbread house after it was perfectly finished and we went to bed.
 Trust me.
-Dogs LOVE gingerbread…and frosting…and candy…and everything else that goes on a gingerbread house.
+Dogs LOVE gingerbread…and frosting…and candy…and everything else that goes on the perfect gingerbread house.

 Need some inspiration for a design?
 Head on over to my holiday site – Always the Holidays for ideas for 17 Gingerbread House designs.